aliaspseudonym/KolbeTimes/wp-content/plugins/contact-form-to-email/README.txt

 * Fixed warning that appeared with PHP safe mode restrictions
 * Sanitized GET parameters used in queries

+= 1.1.3 =
+* Sanitized parameters used in SQL queries.
+* Support for large forms.
+* Improved translations.
+* Compatible with the latest WordPress 4.2.x version

+Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
+Contact us if you need further information: http://wordpress.dwbooster.com/support

 == Upgrade Notice ==

 Very Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support

-= 1.1.2 =
+= 1.1.3 =
-* Compatible with the latest WP versions
-* Improved translation code, compatible with the latest WP versions
-* New translations
-* Auto-detection and auto-solution for captcha image issues in servers with problem with the PHP sessions configuration
-* Fixed warning that appeared with PHP safe mode restrictions
-* Sanitized GET parameters used in queries
+* Sanitized parameters used in SQL queries.
+* Support for large forms.
+* Improved translations.

 Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support